These are our best tips to help you prepare for a trip to the Galapagos islands.

 Ecuador converted to the US dollar in 2000.
 The currency is identical to what is used in the US although $1 coins are more common here than dollar bills.
 Bringing small bills (5’s and 10’s in particular) is helpful as places have a tendency to run out of change.

 On San Cristobal, all but one ATM is owned by Banco del Pacifico.
-Their machines accept most foreign debit cards, but have a $200 per transaction withdrawal limit (you can withdraw no more than $600 in one day no matter how many different Pacifico machines you use) and charge a $4.00 fee per transaction.
+Their machines accept most foreign debit cards, but have a $200 per transaction withdrawal limit (you can withdraw no more than $600 in one day no matter how many different Pacifico machines you use) and charge a $4.60 fee per transaction.
 On Santa Cruz you’ll have more options, including three different ATM machines outside the grocery store near the main dock.
-Isabela is even more limited than San Cristobal.
+Isabela is even more limited than San Cristobal, with two Banco del Pacifico ATMs on the main square.

 We highly recommend you bring sufficient US cash for your entire trip as only the higher-end hotels, restaurants and shops accept credit cards.
 Tour operators will add a minimum 12% fee if you pay with a credit card and often it’s closer to 15-20%.
 That’s apart from whatever fee your card might charge for an international transaction, which still applies even though it’s in US dollars.
 Also don’t forget that you must pay the Galapagos National Park fee in cash upon arrival at either airport.